 Causes Tooth Decay and Gum Disease

 We know from childhood that sugar is bad for our teeth.
 It basically rots them.
 But did you know it also causes gum disease?
 If you think a good dental hygienist is all you need to stop worrying about this issue, then consider this: Research shows that gum disease is a precursor to heart disease.
-Researchers believe the connection lies in the relation to the how the body deals with the constant inflammation caused by the periodontal infection over a period of time.
+Researchers believe the connection lies in relation to how the body deals with the constant inflammation caused by periodontal infection over a period of time.

 Unregulated Blood Sugar

 High fructose levels impact blood sugar in multiple ways, including the deficiency of chromium in the body.
 Chromium is a trace mineral responsible for regulating blood sugar.
 This insufficiency further weakens the body’s defense against insulin resistance.

 Lowered Immune Response

 Animals that have diets high in fructose have been found to have inhibited immunity, making them more susceptible to all types of infections and illnesses.
 The research points to the fructose causing an imbalance in the body that allows bacteria and yeast to grow, which suppresses the ability to fight off illness.

 We’ve all experienced a sugar high, which is inevitably followed by a sugar crash.
 This vicious cycle sets the stage for fatigue, headaches, mood swings, and, you guessed it, more sugar cravings!
 It’s a real challenge to break this cycle once it gets started, because, just like with a drug, you know you can make yourself feel better just by having a “hit” of sugar.

 When fructose hits the bloodstream, it causes your body to produce more insulin.
 That additional insulin blocks leptin—the hormone that reduces appetite and increases fat burning capabilities.
 Since sugar is so addictive, we tend to eat more and more of it, which leads to more hunger and leaves our body unable to burn the fat the sugar is producing.